CountBricks Fence Alaska: Residential Construction Guide

 Estimating Costs: Why Voice Makes It Faster

-Instead of navigating spreadsheets, contractors simply walk the property, tap the CountBricks mobile mic, and describe the scope: “150 ft of 6-ft cedar privacy fence Alaska, three gates, dark stain.”
-The AI transcribes, pulls current lumber prices, adds labor hours calibrated for cold-weather digging, and generates a line-item proposal before the site visit ends.
+Instead of navigating spreadsheets, contractors can use voice commands to describe the scope: “150 ft of 6-ft cedar privacy fence Alaska, three gates, dark stain.”
+This approach pulls current lumber prices, adds labor hours calibrated for cold-weather digging, and generates a line-item proposal quickly.

 • Depth of post holes below frost line (typically 48 in or more)